 Product Links:

-Many years’ award-winning Original Prusa i3 MK3 has a next-generation MK4 machine.
+The award-winning Original Prusa i3 MK3 has been a next-generation MK4 machine for many years.
 A very strong community on Printables, powerful slicer software, and other perks are automatically included with this machine.

-Prusa Research became one of the most reputable brands in the desktop 3D printer market with its own slicer software PrusaSlicer, and constantly growing file repository Printables.
+Prusa Research became one of the most reputable brands in the desktop 3D printer market with its slicer software, PrusaSlicer, and constantly growing file repository Printables.

 MK3 Upgrades and Other Mods by Max Funkner.